LAURISSA BACKLIN — Bio TBD

-JULIE LISTON JOHNSON is new to Orpheus this year as a regular.
-She made her Carnegie Hall debut in March 2004 singing the soprano solos in Fauré’s Requiem and Imant Raminsh’s Messe Brevis.
+JULIE LISTON JOHNSON made her Carnegie Hall debut in March 2004 singing the soprano solos in Fauré’s Requiem and Imant Raminsh’s Messe Brevis.
 While in New York, she was heard with The Mostly Mozart Festival, Mark Morris Dance Troupe, Vox, Trinity Church-Wall Street, and The Voices of Ascension.
 Recordings include the Haydn Missa Cellensis with Trinity Church, Wall Street where she sang a live broadcast of Messiah on WQXR (2001).
 A skillful interpreter of new music, she premiered John Zorn’s La machine de l’être at the Téatro Comunale di Bologna, as well as performing the soprano solo in Mario Davidovsky’s Biblical Songswith Continuum, conducted by Joel Sachs in New York City.
 She sang the title role in Madama Butterfly at Opera at Florham.
 Liston Johnson received her Master of Music degree from The Juilliard School where she was also on the Evening Division Faculty.

 TERRIE PRESKITT-BROWN has sung as a soloist in recitals, concerts and oratorios around the US, Austria, Germany, Switzerland, England and Italy.
-She has been involved in Orpheus since the first season and is Soprano Section Leader.
+She has been a member of Orpheus since the first season and is Soprano Section Leader.
 She is also a founding member of Project Eve, and was a member of the Texas Baroque Ensemble for 14 years.
-Terrie is the Associate Director of Music and Arts (and Epworth Handbells Ensemble Director) at Highland Park United Methodist Church and an Assistant Conductor of the Children’s Chorus of Greater Dallas.
+Terrie is the Associate Director of Music and Arts (and Epworth Handbells Ensemble Director) at Highland Park United Methodist Church and the Concert II Conductor of the Children’s Chorus of Greater Dallas.
 She is in demand as a clinician for elementary music teachers and children’s choirs.
 In her career as a voice teacher she has coached more than 40 students to the Texas All State Choir, and many of her former students are now professional musicians.
 A magna cum laude graduate of Texas Christian University, Terrie holds degrees in Music Education and Voice Performance, and is a Level III certified Orff-Schulwerk instructor.

 BROOKE GRALL has been performing with Orpheus since 2008.
 She graduated from University of North Texas in 2004 with a Bachelor of Music degree in Vocal Performance.
 Since then, she has regularly performed with professional choirs, accompanied several areas choirs and soloists on piano, and taught five years in elementary and secondary music.
 She most recently resigned from Lovejoy High School as the Associate Choir Director to stay at home with her daughter full-time.
-She is currently teaching voice lessons at Lovejoy High School and accompanying the choirs at Sloan Creek Middle School, also in Lovejoy ISD.
-She is a member of Texas Music Educators Association and Texas Choral Directors Association.
+She is currently teaching voice and piano lessons at home, accompanying local choirs and soloists, and singing with her church choir.